mdabees/Privacy-Policy/index.md

 ### Contact Us

-If you have any questions about this Privacy Policy, please contact us: By email: su@ngu.edu.eg
+If you have any questions about this Privacy Policy, please contact us: By email: moudak.app@gmail.com